kirenz/mssql-example/README.md

 - `.env.example` – template with placeholders for your connection parameters.

 - `pyproject.toml` – dependency definition for `uv sync`.
 Don't edit this file directly; use `uv add <package>` to add new packages.

+- `sql/show_schema.sql` – SQL script that retrieves the database schema information from the system catalog views.

 ## Python packages used